raulrobinson/franchise-network-management/README.md

 ```
 ![jococo-report.png](jococo-report.png)

+### Amazon ECR

+The application is containerized using Docker and can be deployed to Amazon Elastic Container Registry (ECR).
+The following commands can be used to build and push the Docker image to ECR:
+- docker build -t franchise-network-management:latest .

+The application is containerized using Docker and can be deployed to Amazon Elastic Container Registry (ECR).
+The following commands can be used to build and push the Docker image to ECR:
+- aws ecr create-repository --repository-name franchise-network-management

+Tag the Docker image with the ECR repository URI:
+- docker tag franchise-network-management:latest 221986013097.dkr.ecr.us-east-1.amazonaws.com/franchise-network-management:latest

+Build the Docker image:
+- aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 221986013097.dkr.ecr.us-east-1.amazonaws.com

+Push the Docker image to ECR:
+- docker push 221986013097.dkr.ecr.us-east-1.amazonaws.com/franchise-network-management:latest

 ### Deployment with Terraform in AWS

 The deployment of the application in AWS is done using Terraform.
 The Terraform code is located in the `terraform` directory.
 The Terraform code provisions the following resources: